 Pipeline

-Pipelines can be used to achieve many different purposes: e.g. execute a function to calculate a data point from others, training a machine learning solution, predict asset and/or process behavior, forecast and analyze some trends, trigger an alert, ...
+Pipelines can serve many different purposes: executing a function to calculate a datapoint from others, training a machine learning solution, predicting asset behavior, forecasting trends, triggering alerts, and more.

-A pipeline can be defined through the UI or using Python with the DS API.
-A pipeline is stored as a JSON file.
+A pipeline can be defined through the Pipeline UI or using Python with the DSAPI.
+Internally, a pipeline is stored as a JSON file.

 Steps

 Pipelines are composed of different elements called steps.
-Each Step defines a sub-task within the pipeline, the step logic is re-usable accros pipelines and but can have its own configuration within a specific pipeline : e.g. you can define a linear regression training script using a coefficient that is specified for each pipeline using it.
+Each Step defines a sub-task within the pipeline, and the step logic is re-usable across pipelines and while still allowing its own configuration within each specific pipeline.
+For example, you can define a linear regression training script using a coefficient that is specified independently for each pipeline that uses it.

 Templates

 A pipeline can be based on a Template or not.
-When a pipeline uses a template, it can define a common behavior between multiple similar assets and/or processes : e.g. you can define a pipeline which trains a model to detect anomalies on motors and re-using it for each similar motors defined inside your Digital Twin.
+When a pipeline uses a template, it defines a common behavior across multiple similar assets or processes.
+For example, you can define a pipeline that trains an anomaly detection model on motors and reuse it for each motor defined in your Digital Twin, without having to duplicate the pipeline for each asset.

 Execution

-Once a request to execute a pipeline is filled it produces an Execution.
-A Pipeline can be executed on different mode:
+Once a request to execute a pipeline is submitted, it produces an Execution.
+A Pipeline can be executed in two different modes: